bansheep/alien_attack/README.md

 # alien_attack
-Alien Attack game created in Python
+Alien Attack game created in Python using Pygame.
+Based off instruction in Python Crash Course.
+Images are from Kenney at https://opengameart.org/users/kenney